Noel Coward 101

 On writer Gertrude Stein:

-Asked if he would ever act in a Shakespearean play:
+Asked in his final years if he would ever act in a Shakespearean play:

 Told a particularly stupid acquaintance had blown